-Mark Osborn is a partner with Kemp Smith's Litigation Department.
-He has over 30 years of experience representing clients in commercial lawsuits and appeals in state and federal courts.
+Mark Osborn is a partner and department chair of Kemp Smith's Trial Department.
+He has over 35 years of experience representing clients in commercial lawsuits and appeals in state and federal courts.
 A substantial portion of his practice is in the areas of finance, real estate, contract, class action, environmental, trademark, copyright, trade secret, and unfair competition litigation, and trademark and copyright registration.
 He is a member of the Litigation, Intellectual Property, Antitrust and Business Litigation, and Appellate Sections of the State Bar of Texas and the Litigation and Intellectual Property Sections of American Bar Association.
 Mr. Osborn has authored articles, lectured and organized continuing legal education programs for the American Bar Association, the State Bar of Texas, and local professional and business groups on litigation in Mexico, legal ethics, using technology in the practice of law, antitrust law, intellectual property law, state and federal debt collection law, litigation involving the FDIC, and pro-bono death penalty representation.

 BAR & COURT ADMISSIONS